 Tenor Ian Koziara was a three-year member of the Metropolitan Opera’s Lindemann Young Artist Development Program, having worked with such notable conductors as Yannick Nezet-Séguin, Bertrand de Billy and Marco Armiliato.
 He debuted at the Metropolitan Opera as Enrique in Thomas Adès’ The Exterminating Angel, with subsequent appearances in Parsifal, The Magic Flute and La Fanciulla del West.
 Koziara’s recent appearance as Fritz in Franz Schreker’s Der Ferne Klang at Oper Frankfurt was hailed by the Wiesbadener Tagblatt as “so strong as Fritz that one is amazed at how naturally a sense of beauty and despair can go hand in hand”.
 His performance in the title role of Mozart’s Idomeneo yielded accolades from the Washington Post, praising his “striking beauty of tone… His King was royal and haunted and evoked nothing so much as Benjamin Britten’s Peter Grimes”.

-Next season, Koziara will return to Oper Frankfurt in their production of Martinu’s Julietta and make his role debut as Max in Weber’s Der Freischütz in New York City.
-He will also make his Lyric Opera of Chicago debut in their production of Tchaikovsky’s Pique Dame and perform in a yet-unannounced program with Gustavo Dudamel and the Mahler Chamber Orchestra.
-The tenor will end the season with his return to the Glimmerglass Festival in Francesca Zambello’s new production of Wagner’s first opera, Die Feen.
+In the 2019/20 season, Koziara returned to Oper Frankfurt in their production of Martinu’s Julietta and made his role debut as Max in Weber’s Der Freischütz in New York City.
+He also made his Lyric Opera of Chicago debut in their production of Tchaikovsky’s Pique Dame and performed in Fidelio with Gustavo Dudamel and the Mahler Chamber Orchestra.
+The tenor ended the season with his return to the Glimmerglass Festival in Francesca Zambello’s new production of Wagner’s first opera, Die Feen.

 Equally at home on the concert stage, Koziara’s repertoire in non-opera works includes Messiah, The Dream of Gerontius, and Serenade for Tenor, Horn, and Strings, among many others.
 In Honegger’s Le Roi David, he was described as “a vigorous, compelling David… using his powerful voice to convey the full range of David’s very human strengths and weaknesses.”